ActiveLogin/ActiveLogin.Authentication/docs/getting-started-bankid.md

 # Getting started with BankID

+## Dependencies

+The BankID packages has UI that uses classes from [Bootsrap 4](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com), please make sure these styles are available on the page for the expected UI.

 ## Preparation

 BankID requires you to use a client certificate and trust a specific root CA-certificate.